Stochastic Weighted Graphs: Flexible Model Specification and Simulation: Flexible Model Specification

 Aside from providing different empirical fit, the $\alpha$-outside model leads to a more complicated pattern of dependence among the ties, with all ties dependent upon each other, to a degree.
 The $\alpha$-inside weighting leads to the local dependence common to ERGMs, in which the change statistics (i.e., derivatives of $h$ with respect to edge values in the GERGM) depend upon edges in which an edge is embedded in subgraphs relevant to the statistics.
-The $\alpha$-outside specification leads to global dependence in which the change statistics depend upon the local edges as well as the global network statistic values.
+Formally, as long as the statistics being raised to $\alpha$ are sub-graph products, the $\alpha$-inside weighting leads to a Markov graph \citep{frank1986markov} form of the GERGM, in which the joint density of the constrained (i.e., quantile) graph factorizes to a product over functions of sub-graphs. \cite{frank1986markov}, drawing on the Hammersley-Clifford theorem, discuss how ERGM specifications that factorize by sub-graphs exhibit local dependence in which edges depend only on neighbors within the subgraphs.
+Since it does not factorize by sub-graphs, the $\alpha$-outside specification leads to global dependence, in which the change statistics depend upon the local edges as well as the global network statistic values.
 This is readily observed by considering the derivative of a statistic weighted according to the $\alpha$-outside specification with respect to a change in an edge $X_{ij}$.
 Let $h_\alpha(X) = h(X)^{\alpha}$, then

 We see here that the change statistic with respect to an edge increases with the values of the edges that are local to the edge in a given network statistic (i.e., $\frac{dh}{dX_{ij}}$), but decreases with the global value of the network statistic (i.e., $h^{1-\alpha}$).
 The decrease with the global value of the statistic is a dampening effect according to which the tendency to form dense motifs lessens with the average/total density of those motifs across the network.
 We consider these two approaches to dampening the combinatorial growth in network statistic values, and show that each method can be used to avoid degeneracy in GERGM.
 We note that in principle one can specify any suite of network statistics for a GERGM specification.
 In this work, we specifically consider $\alpha$-outside specification using the statistics described in Table \ref{tab:stats}.
 In Section \ref{sec:numerical}, we show that our chosen flexible network statistics provide a means to avoid degeneracy in the GERGM and capture relevant network motifs in application.